catamphetamine/webpack-isomorphic-tools/README.md

   ...
 }
 ```

-What does `.development()` method do?
-It enables development mode.
-In short, when in development mode, it disables asset caching (and enables asset hot reload).
-Just call it if you're developing your project with `webpack-dev-server` using this config (and, conversely, don't call it for your production webpack build - obvious enough).

 For each asset type managed by `webpack_isomorphic_tools` there should be a corresponding loader in your Webpack configuration.
 For this reason `webpack_isomorphic_tools/plugin` provides a `.regular_expression(asset_type)` method.
 The `asset_type` parameter is taken from your `webpack-isomorphic-tools` configuration: